What is Laser Direct Imaging (LDI)?

 Diffusion BondingJoint faces are kept under pressure and heated to diffuse the atoms across the boundaries of joining faces and hence result in strong bonding.No, Metal surfaces with intricate features can be joined this way and hence can be used for the precision joining of metals with intricate features/flow paths.

 In diffusion bonding two metals are joined without liquid fusion, melting, filler materials, or loss of weight and hence the characteristic metallurgical features of the parent metal do not change and the bond so developed is stronger.
 Diffusion bonding is extremely useful for manufacturing those components that have intricate internal structure or flow paths that will be difficult to machine using conventional manufacturing process when made from single-parent metal block.
 The component is designed in individual layers that can be etched separately, and in some cases combined with machined layers.
-These layers are then stacked to be diffusion bonded, creating a mutidemetional component.
+These layers are then stacked to be diffusion bonded, creating a multidimensional component.

 Diffusion Bonding